New USCIS Policy on Removing Conditions on Green Card

 If an applicant is applying to remove the conditions from their green card, what happens if the green card expires while their application is processing?
 How can they prove that they have valid status in the US?
 In the past, USCIS would issue a receipt notice that confirmed they received the application.
 This notice had special language that extended the green card beyond the expiration date listed on the green card.

-Under the new policy, USCIS is extending the validity of green cards for 48 months beyond their expiration date for those applicants who properly file Form I-751, Petition to Remove Conditions on Residence, or Form I-829, Petition by Investor to Remove Conditions on Permanent Resident Status.
+Under the new policy, USCIS is extending the validity of green cards for 48 months beyond their expiration date for those applicants who properly file Form I-751 or Form I-829 to renew green card conditional status while their application is pending, directly addressing concerns about how long to remove conditions on green card applications amid lengthy processing times.
 USCIS is making this change to accommodate current processing times for these forms, which have increased over the past year.

 USCIS has updated the language on Form I-751 and Form I-829 receipt notices to extend the validity of a green card for 48 months.
 For individuals with a recently filed Form I-751 or Form I-829, USCIS will issue new receipt notices to eligible conditional permanent residents who previously received notices with an extension shorter than 48 months and whose cases are still pending.
 These receipt notices, together with the expired conditional green card, now act as evidence of continued status while the case remains pending with USCIS.